google/mozc/CONTRIBUTING.md

 * [src/unix/ibus/](https://github.com/google/mozc/tree/master/src/unix/ibus/)
 * [src/WORKSPACE.bazel](https://github.com/google/mozc/tree/master/src/WORKSPAE.bazel)

-Although Google company policy certainly allows Mozc team to accept pull requests, to do so Mozc team needs to move all Mozc source files into `third_party` directory in the Google internal source repository [1].
+### Why is there such a limitation?

-Doing that without breaking any Google internal project that depends on Mozc source code requires non-trivial amount of time and engineering resources that Mozc team cannot afford right now.
+The limitation is due to the Google corporate policy that requires OSS code to be place under the `third_party` directory in the Google internal source repository [1].
+For Mozc's case, files and directories that accept pull requests need to be placed under `third_party/mozc` in the internal repository, which is different from where the internal version of Mozc has been developed.

-Mozc team continues to seek opportunities to address this limitation, but we are still not ready to accept any pull request due to the above reason.
+Unfortunately just moving files and directories becomes a quite complicated project if it involves multiple build dependencies.
+The above files and directories are where the migrations have been completed so far, and the Mozc team is still working on other files and directories.
+This is why the above list exists and keeps growing in an incremental manner.

 [1]: [Open Source at Google - Linuxcon 2016](http://events.linuxfoundation.org/sites/events/files/slides/OSS_at_Google.pdf#page=30)
 > ### License Compliance